kasparas-ban/Woolley-Mammoth/README.md

 # Woolley-Mammoth
 A website for textile-based crafters and enthusiasts

-If you get an error the first time you try to run the server, use python manage.py migrate.
+If you get an error the first time you try to run the server, use

+    python manage.py migrate

 Superuser account used to access the server: